Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Abstract

 \section{Abstract}

-We establish the existence and uniqueness of weak and renormalized solutions to a degenerate, hypoelliptic Mean Field Games system with local coupling.
-An important step is to obtain $L^{\infty}-$bounds for solutions to a degenerate Fokker-Planck equation with a De-Giorgi type argument.
-In particular, we show existence and uniqueness of weak solutions to Mean Fields Games systems with Lipschitz Hamiltonians.
-Furthermore, we establish existence and uniqueness of renormalized solutions for Hamiltonians with quadratic growth.
-Our approach relies on the kinetic regularity of hypoelliptic equations obtained by Bouchut and the work of Porretta on the existence and uniqueness of renormalized solutions for the Mean Field Game system, in the non-degenerate setting.
+We study the well-posedness of a degenerate, hypoelliptic Mean Field Games system with local coupling and Hamiltonians which are either Lipschitz or grow quadratically in the gradient.
+In the former case, we prove the existence and uniqueness of weak solutions while in the latter we study the same question for renormalized solutions.
+Our approach relies on the kinetic regularity of hypoelliptic equations obtained by Bouchut and the work of Porretta on the existence and uniqueness of renormalized solutions for the non-degenerate Mean Field Game system.